 Things to Remember

 - You’ll need Turkish Liras (TL) in smaller denominations (5, 10, 20) to pay for the transportation services mentioned above.
 You can withdraw TL from an ATM or exchange a small amount of foreign currency at either airport.
-Scroll down to the WHERE TO EXCHANGE CURRENCY section of this guide for more information.
+Jump to the WHERE TO EXCHANGE CURRENCY section of this guide for more information.

 - There are countless hotels in Istanbul.
-If you’ll be taking a taxi, then it’s best that you have a printout of your hotel’s complete address and telephone number to show the driver.
+If you’ll be taking a taxi, then it’s best that you have a printout or screenshot of your hotel’s complete address and telephone number to show the driver.
 We stayed one night at an airport near Atatürk and the taxi driver didn’t know where our hotel was even with a printed location map.
 Luckily, he was able to find it with GPS.

 *Approximate taxi fares indicated above were derived from The Istanbul Insider.